From our “Ask a Question” Mailbag: Is it necessary for a single person to do estate planning?

 Singles who are still living but have become incapacitated could run into even more issues.
 The fate of their medical care and estate could fall into the hands of a distant relative or stranger appointed by the state as their guardian.
-Many people have an unmarried partner, trusted friend or charity to whom they wish to pass on their property or assist them with medical decisions, desires that cannot be honored without the proper estate planning documents.
+With a proper estate plan, you are able to honor friendships, charities, and an unmarried partner.

 The first option to remedy the above situations is to create a will or, if appropriate, a Revocable Living Trust.
 These documents, when used together, provide specific instructions on how you would like your assets distributed after you die.
-By allowing a trustee to distribute your assets to your beneficiaries, probate can be avoided, which is an often times costly public court proceeding.
+By allowing a trustee to distribute your assets to your beneficiaries, probate can be avoided.
 Naming someone familiar with your goals as a Trust Protector can also help to ensure your wishes are followed.
-A Trust Protector can be given the authority to remove and replace a trustee that is not following your wishes, an emotional as well as monetary benefit.
+A Trust Protector is given the authority to remove and replace a trustee that is not following your wishes.

 Having your estate planning attorney assist with updating your beneficiary designations is also an important part of safeguarding your estate.
 No matter what your will or trust says the people named on your beneficiary designations will inherit those assets.
-Without making the necessary updates, an ex-spouse or former friend could stand to inherit your life insurance policy or investment account.
+Without making the necessary updates, an ex-spouse could inherit your life insurance policy or investment account.